 Rates depend on the season.
 Off-peak general admission is approx $45 per guest.
 Children under 2 years old are free.
 This can add up quickly if you have a big family, so it’s best to book a package that includes your hotel accommodation.

-Marineland is one of the top attractions in Niagara Falls.
+Marineland is one of Niagara Falls top tourist attractions.
 It’s a themed amusement park and zoo for both marine and land animals.
 It first opened its doors in 1961, so it’s been around for a long time.

 The park is conveniently located a few kilometers south of the Fallsview Tourist Area in downtown Niagara Falls.
 It is open during the summer months, from May to October.
 Closed for the winter.